abklabs/svmkit-examples/guides/HARD-FORK-RESTART.md

   --wait-for-supermajority 157600 \
   --expected-bank-hash 2kh5hvfnFSHkprX5dgHX8qBggBJjEHb5Y5LKdPnRxvvo \
   --hard-fork 157600 \
+  --expected-shred-version 34346 \
   --no-snapshot-fetch \
   [other existing parameters]
 ```

-Note: Do not use the `--shred-version` parameter as it is deprecated.
+Note: Use `--expected-shred-version` instead of `--shred-version` as the latter is not a valid parameter.
+The original documentation had a typo.

 6. Restart validators in sequence

-Start with the bootstrap validator, then restart other validators:
+Start with the bootstrap validator first:

 ```
 $ sudo systemctl restart svmkit-agave-validator.service
 ```

-Wait for the bootstrap validator to stabilize before starting the next validator.
+Wait for the bootstrap validator to stabilize before starting the other validators.
+This is important because the bootstrap validator only depends on its local ledger while other validators may require connections to working entrypoints.

 7. Confirm block production is restored